The sunny Mediterranean shores offer not only stunning views but also a way of eating celebrated for its health benefits over many years.

 Whole grains: Brown rice, quinoa, barley, and whole-wheat bread are your new best friends.
 These complex carbohydrates provide sustained energy and dietary fiber, crucial for gut health.

 Healthy fats: Olive oil reigns supreme in the Mediterranean diet.
-This heart-healthy fat adds richness to dishes and offers anti-inflammatory benefits.
-Enjoy it in moderation for drizzling, dressings, and light sauteing.
+This heart-healthy fat, olive oil, enhances dishes with richness and offers anti-inflammatory properties.
+Enjoy in moderation for drizzling, dressings, and gentle cooking.

 Legumes: Beans, lentils, and chickpeas are nutritional powerhouses, brimming with protein and fiber.
-They add heartiness to salads, stews, and soups, making them perfect for vegetarian and vegan adaptations.
+These ingredients make salads, stews, and soups more filling, catering well to vegetarian and vegan diets.

 Fish and seafood: Aim for 2-3 servings of fish per week.
 Salmon, sardines, tuna, and mackerel are excellent choices, rich in omega-3 fatty acids that promote heart health and brain function.

-Moderate protein: Lean poultry, like chicken and turkey, can be included in moderation.
-Red meat consumption is limited in the Mediterranean diet, aiming for once or twice a month.
+Moderate protein: The Mediterranean diet includes lean poultry like chicken and turkey in moderation, while red meat is limited to once or twice a month.

 Source – Take Our Mediterranean Diet Quiz – Find Your Ideal Diet (mediterraneanplan.com)